WPRuby/wpruby-help-desk/README.txt

 1. Navigate to the `Add New` in the plugins dashboard
 1. Navigate to the `Upload` area
-1. Select `wpruby-help-desk.zip` from your computer
+1. Select `ruby-help-desk.zip` from your computer
 1. Click 'Install Now'
 1. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `wpruby-help-desk.zip`
+1. Download `ruby-help-desk.zip`
-1. Extract the `wpruby-help-desk` directory to your computer
+1. Extract the `ruby-help-desk` directory to your computer
-1. Upload the `wpruby-help-desk` directory to the `/wp-content/plugins/` directory
+1. Upload the `ruby-help-desk` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin in the Plugin dashboard

 == Screenshots ==